-We determine some complaints as 'premature'.
+We determine some complaints as 'premature' although none of these related to your Board in 2009-10.
 We consider a complaint to be premature when it reaches us before it has completed the NHS complaints process.
 There may be a number of reasons that people send us complaints too early - sometimes they have not tried to make the complaint to the NHS at all, sometimes they have made the complaint but come to us before they receive a final response.
 When we receive a premature complaint, we normally return it to the complainant and ask them to make the complaint directly to the relevant authority, or to contact the authority about it again.
 If it returns to us after that we will reopen the case.
-We may, however, accept a complaint before it has completed the process if it is clear that there has been significant delay in the authority sending a response.
+We may, however, accept a complaint before it has completed the process if it is clear that there has been significant delay by the authority in sending a response.

 The number of premature complaints that we receive about the NHS is in fact very low compared to other sectors.
-This may reflect the fact that there is only a singlestage process involved.
-However, it may be worth considering whether there is any more that you can do to ensure that staff are aware of the process and can tell people how to access it and that members of the public have easy access to NHS complaints leaflets in premises within your area.
+This may reflect the fact that there is only a single-stage process involved.
+However, it may be worth considering whether there is any more that you can do to ensure that staff are aware of the process and can tell people how to access it and that members of the public have easy access to NHS complaints leaflets in premises within your Board area.